lucahost/omi/README.md

 + Added support for sending the channel binding tokens when using GSSAPI on a HTTPS connection
   + This will allow the client to authenticate when the WSMan service has set `Auth/CbtHardeningLevel = Strict`
   + If the client fails to derive the CBT token, further information can be found in the [logs](#troubleshooting)
++ Turned on HTTPS certificate verification by default
+  + Any HTTPS connections will have OpenSSL check the server's certificate like a proper HTTPS connection
+  + You still need to tell PowerShell to skip the checks but those skip options are ignored in OMI
+  + See [https_validation](docs/https_validation.md) for more details on this topic

 I am not looking at fixing any underlying problems in this library or work on the server side part of OMI.
 This is purely focusing on improving the experience when using WinRM as a client on non-Windows based hosts within PowerShell.